davehasagithub/slidewsl/NOTES.md

   - You could [export](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#export-a-distribution) and import your WSL2 distro for repeat installs.

-  - Advanced: This could also be used to run multiple SlideWSL environments at once!
+  - Advanced: This could also be used to run multiple SlideWSL environments at once (ie: multiple WSL distros).
 But, be very careful not to mount the same disk image concurrently.
 Hint: Different locations should be specified in `/etc/disk-image.conf`.
 The systemd service is `disk-image`.
+    A better solution is running multiple Compose projects as detailed above.

   - Sample DOS commands for export/import: